openebs/openebs/contribute/design/1.x/cstor-operator/doc.md

    of old block devices in error scenario?
-   `Scenario1`: Updation of resilvering status got failed in CSPI-Mgmt side mean while another block device replacement request is in processing which will leads to unclaim old block device after completion of new resilvering process).
+   `Scenario1`: Updation of resilvering status got failed in CSPI-Mgmt side mean while another block device replacement request is in processing which will leads to unclaim the old block device after completion of new resilvering process).

 Proposed schema changes in words:

+Below are three thought process which will address above limitations

 1. Maintaining one more extra field under `CStorPoolClusterBlockDevice`
 ```go